JoeyParshley/robot-ops-console/STUDY_GUIDE.md

 A: More flexible, easier to test, and clearer data flow.
 Inheritance creates tight coupling; composition is loose.

 **Q: Give an example of composition in your project.**
 A: `FleetOverviewPage` composes `RobotTableRow` components.
 Each row is reusable and testable independently.
-We also compose hooks: `useRobotState` for data, `useTelemetry` for real-time updates.
+We also compose hooks: `useRobotState` for shared robot data, `useTelemetry` for real-time WebSocket updates, and `useRobotControls` for control actions.
+In `RobotDetailPage`, we compose all three hooks together—the context hook provides static data, the telemetry hook provides real-time updates, and the controls hook handles user actions.
+This separation makes each piece testable and reusable.

+**Q: How does hooks composition work?**
+A: Hooks composition is combining multiple custom hooks in a component.
+Each hook handles one concern—like `useTelemetry` for WebSocket connections, `useRobotControls` for actions, and `useRobotState` for shared data.
+The component orchestrates them, combining their return values.
+This pattern provides separation of concerns, reusability, and testability.
+For example, `RobotDetailPage` composes router hooks (`useParams`, `useNavigate`), context hooks (`useRobotState`), telemetry hooks (`useTelemetry`), and control hooks (`useRobotControls`) to build the complete functionality.

 ---